How your online advertising and eCommerce site are driving sales

 Today’s most successful marketers are taking a data-centric approach to email marketing by tracking metrics associated with each campaign to determine what content resonates with their audience, and what content needs to be rethought.

-Data-driven marketing doesn't just mean measuring and analyzing data; data-driven marketing uses data to show how marketing campaigns are contributing to the attainment of key business objectives, like new revenue.
+Data-driven marketing doesn't just mean measuring and analyzing data; data-driven marketing uses data to show how marketing campaigns are contributing to the attainment of key business objectives, like new revenue, Average Basket Size, and Average Order Value.

 Stay on top of your campaign success by checking out this email marketing dashboard that combines email client data (sends, clicks, opens) with web analytics and CRM data (visitors, leads) to clearly demonstrate ROI.